thingsdb/ThingsDocs/v0/content/watching/warning.md

 ---
 title: "warning"
-weight: 190
+weight: 191
 ---

-ThingsDB might send a warning message to a client.
+ThingsDB might send a warning events to a client.
 The `warn_code` can be used to determine the warning type.

 ThingsDB might push one of the following waning codes: